fluxninja/aperture/docs/content/use-cases/service-protection/protection.md

 **`cart-service.prod.svc.cluster.local`** service.
 It calculates the deviations in current latency from a baseline historical latency, which serves as an indicator of service overload.
-A deviation of **`1.1`** from the baseline is considered as a signal for service overload.
+A deviation of **`1.1`** from the baseline is considered as a signal of service overload.

 To mitigate service overload, the requests to **`cart-service.prod.svc.cluster.local`** service are passed through a load